nnethercote/dhat-rs/README.md

 # dhat-rs

+**Warning** *This crate is experimental.
+It relies on implementation techniques that are hard to keep working for 100% of configuratios.
+It may work fine for you, or it may crash, hang, or otherwise do the wrong thing.
+Its maintenance is not a high priority of the author.
+Support requests such as issues and pull requests may receive slow responses, or no response at all.
+Sorry!*

 This crate provides heap profiling and ad hoc profiling capabilities to Rust programs, similar to those provided by [DHAT].